-Four OSEA Field school participants gave papers at the 2010 Society for Applied Anthropology Meetings in Merida.
-Two participants will participate in the 2011 SfAA Meetings in Seattle.
+Four OSEA Field school participants gave papers at the 2010 SFA (Society for Applied Anthropology) Meetings in Merida.
+Two participants participated in the 2011 SfAA Meetings in Seattle.

-Currently, OSEA is developing this page for showing video clips of conference presentations.
-Until this page is completed, we invite you view videos of student presentations and ethnographic fieldwork at "openschoolethnograph" on Youtube.
+OSEA invites you to view student presentations and ethnographic fieldwork at "openschoolethnograph" on Youtube.

 As well, you are invited to visit "OSEA Heritage Ethnography" FB Groups profile on Facebook, where there are additional conference and fieldwork videos, photo albums, as well as program and travel information.

 In 2005, OSEA was host sponsor of a Wenner Gren Workshop on Social Archaeologies.
 This workshop led to the publication of the book edited by Quetzil Castaned and Christopher Matthews, Ethnographic Archaeologies.